zenbase-ai/llml/go/README.md

 ## Overview

 LLML is a data serialization library that transforms nested data structures (maps, slices, primitives) into well-formatted, XML-like markup.
-It's designed for tasks like AI prompt engineering, configuration file generation, and creating structured documents from data.
+It's designed for tasks like AI context engineering, configuration file generation, and creating structured documents from data.

 ## Features